Ioxom/IoxBot/README.md

 -coinflip | Flips a coin.

 And a couple prefixless commands, no u, E, rip, hello IoxBot and IoxBot.
 It's up to you to find out what they return.
+# Config
+token - enter your token here

+version, lastUpdate, commands, prefixlessCommands - makes updating easier

+logCommandUses - set this to "false" if you do not want information about used commands in the console

+prefix - the prefix used for executing commands

+githubURL - change this if your edit of the bot is available on github
 # Recent Updates
 2020/08/12 - Commands will now work if not capitalized properly